 How to get there

-If you don't want complications, the easiest way to visit the floating market is to reserve our excursion from Bangkok.
-It includes transport, a guide, boat ride, tasting of products and a trip to the railway market - which is if anything even more unusual.
+If you want to travel worry-free, the easiest way to visit the floating market is to reserve our excursion to the Damnoen Saduak Floating Market from Bangkok.
+It includes transport, a guide, a boat ride, a tasting of products, and a trip to the railway market - which is, if anything, even more unusual.
 You can reserve by clicking here.